newville/wxmplot/doc/overview.rst

 Displaying images with :func:`imshow` and :func:`contour`
 =========================================================

-As for 2D line plotting, `wxmplot` has a simple :func:`interactive.imshow` function that displays 2D image data and adds user-friendly controls to manipulate and adjust the display of such data.
+As with line plotting, `wxmplot` has a simple :func:`interactive.imshow` function that displays image data and adds user-friendly controls to manipulate and adjust the display of such data.
 While `matplotlib.pyplot.imshow()` has the basic user action of zooming and saving image files, :func:`interactive.imshow` has interactions that are